begelb/MLCD/README.md

 ## How to create your own data
 Data for each system is already produced and contained in the ```data``` directory.
 To produce new data, one can run ```data_production/make_data.py```.
 Choose the system number and the number of initial points, and a persistence diagram will be produced.
-From this, you will need to choose an appropriate threshold, and then the data will be saved as ```data.csv```, which one can split into a training/testing set.
+From this, it is necessary to choose an appropriate threshold, and then the data will be saved as ```data.csv```, which one can split into a training/testing set.

 ## System configurations